 Refreshments are available at the Station Buffet, the Platform Grill and Hafod Eryri.
 A range of quality gifts can be purchased from the Copa Siop.
 The railway is accessible to wheelchair users with assistance.
 Advance notification is essential.

-Talyllyn Railway runs for seven and a quarter miles (11.8km) from Tywyn to Abergynolwyn and Nant Gwernol.
+Talyllyn Railway runs for 7 ¼ miles (11.8 km) from Tywyn to Abergynolwyn and Nant Gwernol.
 It passes Dolgoch Falls and visitors can enjoy forest walks at Nant Gwernol.
 The Narrow Gauge Railway Museum at Tywyn Wharf terminus illustrates the development of narrow gauge railways over 200 years.
 Note that only Tywyn Wharf and Abergynolwyn stations have easy access for coaches.
 Full provision is made for disabled passengers.
 Reduced rates are available for groups 15+.
 Refreshments are offered at King’s Licensed Café & Bistro at Tywyn Wharf and Quarryman's Tea Room at Abergynolwyn.
 'Steam and Cream' teas are a feature for parties of up to 30 with a typical Welsh cream tea.
 Drive a Steam Train experience, private charter trains and evening excursions combining catering services can all be booked.

 Vale of Rheidol Railway

-The Vale of Rheidol Railway runs for eleven and three quarter miles (19km) from Aberystwyth to Devil's Bridge and journey time is approximately one hour in each direction.
-Trains normally wait for 1 hour at Devil’s Bridge but visitors can choose to return on a later train.
+The Vale of Rheidol Railway runs for 11 ¾ miles (19 km) from Aberystwyth to Devil's Bridge and journey time is approximately one hour in each direction.
+Trains normally wait for one hour at Devil’s Bridge but visitors can choose to return on a later train.
 The terminus is adjacent to the national network station at Aberystwyth, and passengers have spectacular views of the wooded Rheidol Valley.
 At Devil's Bridge, there are walks to Mynach Falls, Devil's Punchbowl and Jacob's Ladder.

 The original carriages used on the railway were not designed to carry wheelchairs and therefore access at present is only possible if wheelchair users can climb two steps from the platform into the carriage.
 The railway shop at Aberystwyth sell refreshments and The Two Hoots cafe at Devil’s Bridge station offers a wider variety of snacks including freshly prepared sandwiches, jacket potatoes, cakes etc.